MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

    > ![How to access actions for a row](media/row-actions.gif "This image demonstrates access actions for a row")

 >[!NOTE]
-> When accessed within the Power Apps mobile, the Flow action menu does not support [Power Automate flows](/power-automate/overview-cloud) created in a solution.
+> The Flow action menu in Power Apps mobile doesn't support flows created in a solution.

 ## Access more commands (Android)